 Are you looking for that perfect fire pit to take camping with you?
 Whether you want a pit to grill food on, to keep you warm or at night, or just be a central point to gather around, a fire pit can brighten up your camp.
 Portability is key when it comes to choosing camping gear, but you need to ensure your fire pit is also safe.

 This is why it can be difficult to choose the best fire pit for camping.
 Thankfully, we’ve done the research for you and picked the Portable Outdoor Fire Pit and BBQ Grill by Campfire Defender Protect Preserve Store as our favorite.
 It's sturdy, easy to assemble, and has plenty of room for food!
-We’ve also put together a top 10 list for you to consider and created a handy buying guide to help you make your choice.
+We’ve also put together a 10 best list for you to consider and created a handy buying guide reviewed by an outdoor guide to help you make your choice.

 Campfire Defender Protect Preserve